 Work Health Professionals conduct onsite health monitoring for crystalline silica across Perth and WA to WorkSafe requirements.

 Health surveillance or health monitoring, is a requirement for any employer exposing their workers to hazardous substances in the course of work.
 Where there is risk to an individual’s health through potential exposure to crystalline silica, the employer has the responsibility of providing health monitoring at no cost to their employees.

 Silica is highly toxic in dust form.
 Airborne or respirable crystalline silica (RCS) is 20 times more toxic than coal dust.
 The risks are not only to miners and quarry workers, but also to workers in construction, stone cutting and demolition work.
 Of concern, is the recently identified increasing incidence of silicosis among younger workers in the manufactured stone industry.

-NEW Guidance note: “Safe stone product fabrication and installation – Protecting workers from silica exposure” by The Commission for Occupational Safety and Health, Dec 2018.
+NEW Guidance note: “Safe stone product fabrication and installation – Protecting workers from silica exposure” Dec 2018

 What is silica health monitoring?